Sunday, October 16, 2016

 Try being a student and join my class here with this code: GHMU463

 Right now, I like the goformative.com platform for younger students better than google classroom.
 Plus, students can log in with their google classroom account!
 This platform allows a teacher to upload content, like a pdf and make it interactive!
 I can add a video to a section of the PDF or a text box and best of all a drawing box!
 Unfortunately, I have not found a platform that allows students to respond with audio...I really want this feature for my ESL students.
 So, if you find a platform that integrates a students audio response let me know.
 Having a young student log into audacity.com, save to their google drive and post is just too challenging for most young elementary students.
+All the resources are included or freely available as apps or downloads.
+Included in this download is an editable 4 day lesson plan overview with center ideas.

 The lessons are editable and meant to show you how to integrate the standards, where to model, practice as a group and which activities are for students to complete independently.
 For my school system, this unit falls on between the 7th - 9th week of school.
 As a result, this unit will take longer than 4 days as I teach procedures of working independently with these technology centers.